GaetanLepage/phd-manuscript/sections/4_active_ssl/2_method/0_index.typ

 To tackle the #acr("ASSL") problem, we explore ways of leveraging the previously developed multi-source static localizer.
 The central concept of the method consists in building and refining a 2D egocentric map encoding the relative positions of each source.
-They are built to model the likelihood of the sources presence in the surroundings of the robot.
+They are built to model the likelihood of the sources' presence in the surroundings of the robot.

 To build such a map, we start by running the #acr("SSL") model which provides an estimated #doa spectrum.
 This detection is then transformed into a _#doa map_ projecting the one dimensional localization result to an egocentric 2D map containing the same information.
-Then, this map is combined to the ones from previous steps after the latter have been transposed to the current robot frame.
+Then, this map is combined with the ones from previous steps after they have been transposed to the current robot frame.
 Different ways of operating this aggregation have been proposed.
-Finally, the 2D relative position of the sources are extracted from this estimated egocentric map.
+Finally, the 2D relative positions of the sources are extracted from this estimated egocentric map.

 The overall procedure for performing one step of active-#acr("SSL") is illustrated in @fig:active_ssl:method:pipeline and described in @algo:active_ssl:algo.
 The individual steps of the process will be detailed in the following sections.